fabrice-rossi/blvim/pkgdown/index.md

 ```

 Additionally, since we focus on **production-constrained models**, we
-must s pecify the production for each origin location (a vector of
+must specify the production for each origin location (a vector of
 positive values $(X_i)_{1\leq i\leq n}$).
 Here, we assume a common
 unitary production.